Carl E. Stewart: Personal life

-Stewart has been married for 21 years to Jo Ann Southall Stewart, a registered nurse who works with school children who have substance abuse problems.
+Stewart is married to Jo Ann Southall Stewart, a registered nurse who works with school children who have substance abuse problems.
 They have three children.
-Stewart's two brothers also are distinguished attorneys: Captain Richard G. Stewart Jr. is a Force Judge Advocate in the U.S. Navy, and Judge James E. Stewart Sr. serves on Louisiana's District Court.
+Stewart's two brothers also are distinguished attorneys: Captain Richard G. Stewart Jr. is a Force Judge Advocate in the U.S. Navy, and Retired Judge James E. Stewart Sr. who is now the District Attorney of Caddo Parish.
 Stewart is also a lay leader of the Louisiana United Methodist Conference.

 Awards and honors

 Stewart has been honored with awards from the Boy Scouts of America and the Carver Branch YMCA.
 Stewart also was named Louisiana Outstanding Young Man of the Year by the Louisiana Chapter of the Jaycees and won the Black Leader of the Year award from the Southern University Shreveport-Bossier Afro-American Society.

 Publications

 Published writings by Stewart include: "Contemporary Challenges to Judicial Independence", Loyola Law Review, Loyola University School of Law, 1997; "Balancing Professionalism, Ethics Quality of Life and the Successful Practice of Law", Proceedings of the Forty-Fifth Annual Institute of Labor Law Developments, The Southwestern Legal Foundation, 1999; and "Abuse of Power & Judicial Misconduct: A Reflection on Contemporary Ethical Issues Facing Judges", The University of St. Thomas Law Journal, The University of St. Thomas School of Law, 2003.